Required Capstone Experience

 Independent research standards:

-- The program coordinator must approve the research project before the student can commit to this capstone option.
+2. The internship coordinator must approve the research project before the student can commit to this capstone option.

-- Students must document their research project in a paper written in the professional or academic style appropriate to the discipline and presented in a public forum approved by the program coordinator.
+3. Students must document their research project in a paper written in the professional or academic style appropriate to the discipline and presented in a public forum approved by the internship coordinator.

 Students must have the minimum of a 2.5 GPA to enroll in HSV 4890 and conduct independent research.
 If a student misses the minimum GPA, the student will be given one semester to achieve the 2.5 GPA before taking the course.
 If the student is unable to achieve the 2.5 GPA in one semester, the student will be dismissed from the program barring hardship circumstances.
 If there are hardship circumstances, the internship coordinator, the program coordinator and the director of the School of Interdisciplinary Health Programs will review the case.

-Applications are generally due one academic school year ahead of the semester in which the student wants to complete the internship, capstone project or independent research.
-Late applications are considered on a case by case basis.
+Notification and applications are due six to seven months prior to the semester or session in which the student wants to complete the internship, capstone project, or independent research.
+Late applications are considered on a case-by-case basis.